 Find - takes you to a screen through which you can find all, or a selected list of the expenses in your system

 Add Expense - used either for single job expenses or to enter expenses for multiple jobs from the same supplier

 Add Insertion - used for external expenses that are related to media.
-You can learn about Insertion Orders specifically here: Filling Out Insertion Orders
+You can learn about Insertion Orders specifically here: Using Insertion Orders.

 Fill Expense Form - used to enter expenses for multiple jobs that have different suppliers

 Choose Add Expense.